Kaetram/Kaetram-Open/README.md

 ### TODO

 - Write documentation outlining the entirety of the source code.
-- Come up with a storyline
+- Come up with a storyline.
-- Redo NPC talking system
+- Redo NPC talking system.
+- Adapt quest system to fit into the plugin system.